uiceds/syllabus/manuscript.md

 * Grades will be assigned based on several types of deliverables:
   * Pre-lecture quizzes: 5% of final grade
   * In-class worksheets: 10% of final grade.
 (70% of points can be made up by completing the post-class worksheet review.
 Online students can get 100% of points by completing the post-class worksheet review.)
+  * (Prelecture quiz zero and worksheet zero will not be counted toward the final grade.)
   * Homeworks: 20% of final grade (2.22% each)
   * Module quizzes in [CBTF](https://cbtf.illinois.edu/): 30% of final grade (3.33% each)
   * Culmination projects: 10% of final grade (3.33% each)